 - For those colleges which track demonstrated interest, its principle value lies in helping them predict which students, if admitted, are most likely to attend.
 Why is this so important?

-- The primary responsibility for admissions offices is to hit a fairly precise enrollment target.
-Too many enrolled students means not enough beds or classroom seats for everyone, while too few may mean not enough income from tuition.
+- The primary responsibility of admissions offices is to hit a fairly precise enrollment target.
+Too many enrolled students mean not enough beds or classroom seats for everyone, while too few may mean not enough income from tuition.
 Accurately predicting who will enroll helps them hit this critical target.

-- TAKEAWAY: For colleges which care about demonstrated interest, how much students demonstrate their interest in a particular college may, at the margins, have some influence on admissions decisions.
-TRANSLATION: Students should engage in activities which demonstrate their interest in the colleges they apply to!
+- TAKEAWAY: For colleges that care about demonstrated interest, how much students demonstrate their interest in a particular college may, at the margins, have some influence on admissions decisions.
+TRANSLATION: Students should engage in activities demonstrating their interest in the colleges they apply to!

 Why is demonstrated interest important now?

 - More students apply to more colleges than they used to.
-In the ten-year period between 2005 and 2015, the number of students who applied to 7 or more colleges approximately doubled, from 17% to 36% (National Association of College Admission Counseling).
-This increase makes it less likely that a student will enroll at any given campus, and therefore more critical that colleges understand who is likely to attend.
+In the ten years between 2005 and 2015, the number of students who applied to 7 or more colleges approximately doubled, from 17% to 36% (National Association of College Admission Counseling).
+This increase makes it less likely that a student will enroll at any given campus and, therefore, more critical that colleges understand who is likely to attend.

-- The rise of Big Data: Changes in technology have made it easier for colleges to track how students engage with them, and the increased use of algorithms and enrollment consultants in the admissions process means the data collected can produce surprisingly accurate predictions about student choices and behavior.
+- The rise of Big Data: Changes in technology have made it easier for colleges to track how students engage with them.
+The increased use of algorithms and enrollment consultants in the admissions process means the data collected can produce surprisingly accurate predictions about student choices and behavior.
 Scary, I know, but it is the reality, and understanding how to use this information to your advantage can be empowering.